-OVATIONS THEATRE offers inspiring and thought-provoking educational and performance opportunities for young musical theatre artists.
+OVATIONS THEATRE is a queer and black owned Arts Education program that offers inspiring and thought-provoking educational and performance opportunities for theatre artists of all ages.
 Our learning environment supports creativity and open-mindedness, dedication and focus, individual expression and ensemble teamwork.
-Along with singing, dancing, and acting, our young people build confidence, problem-solving skills and strong friendships.
+Along with singing, dancing, and acting, our artists build confidence, problem-solving skills and strong friendships.
 They gain the fundamentals they need to blossom on-stage and off as they work together to create memorable—and magical—experiences for themselves and their audiences.

 ABOUT OVATIONS THEATRE

-Founded by Darnell Morris, OVATIONS THEATRE is the DC-metro area’s newest musical theatre education and performance program for young people.
-OVATIONS THEATRE rehearses in Rockville, Maryland, and performs in local professional venues with the benefit of top-notch staging, lighting, sound, props and costuming.
+Founded by DMV native Darnell Patrick Morris, OVATIONS THEATRE is the DC-metro area’s only black and queer owned theatre education and performance program for all ages.
+OVATIONS THEATRE rehearses in Gaithersburg, Maryland, and performs in local professional venues, including our very own The Harriet, with the benefit of top-notch production value.
 Our seasons are filled with exciting offerings, including full-scale productions, master classes, workshops and more.
-Explore this site for complete information and check back frequently for updates.
-In the words of Pippin, “Join us…we’ve got magic to do!”

-Mayumi Baker Griffie (Music Director of GYPSY) is an accomplished Music Directed and Composer.
+Mayumi Baker Griffie (Teaching Artist; she/her) is an accomplished Music Directed and Composer.
 She studied voice at the University of Maryland, College Park School of Music.
 She has performed with the UM Symphonic Orchestra, the National Symphony Orchestra, and the University Jazz Band as both a pianist and singer.
-Music Direction credits include: KENSINGTON ARTS THEATRE: Rocky Horror Show, Jekyll & Hyde (nominated for Outstanding Musical Direction), Ragtime (won WATCH award for Outstanding Musical Direction).
+Music Direction credits include KENSINGTON ARTS THEATRE: Rocky Horror Show, Jekyll & Hyde (nominated for Outstanding Musical Direction), Ragtime (won WATCH award for Outstanding Musical Direction).
 HOWARD COMMUNITY COLLEGE: The 25th Annual… Spelling Bee and Ragtime.
 KAT 2ND STAGE: A Year with Frog and Toad, Wizard of Oz.
 ACADEMY OF HOLY CROSS: And the World Goes Round, Joseph and the Amazing Technicolor Dream Coat, High School Musical, High School Musical 2, Thoroughly Modern Millie, Annie, Grease, My Fair Lady, A Year with Frog and Toad, A Chorus Line, 42nd Street.